-Alyssa Jewell, MLIS, is a Children’s Outreach Specialist at the Hoover Public Library in Hoover, Alabama.
-Her favorite part of the job is storytime.
-Before entering the library world, Alyssa graduated from Emerson College with a degree in Theatre Education and a minor in Psychology.
-She is certified to teach grades K-12 and has taught theatre, music and movement in a variety of educational settings.
-She is passionate about creating next-level storytimes infused with these practices and loves bringing stories to life for children and families.
-She has also co-written three musicals for young audiences and four indie-rock albums.
+Alyssa Jewell is a musician and children’s library specialist from Birmingham, Alabama.
+Before entering the library world, she graduated from Emerson College with a degree in theatre education and a minor in psychology.
+She is certified to teach grades K–12 and has taught theater, music, and movement in a variety of educational settings.
+She has also cowritten three musicals for young audiences and four indie rock albums.

 - About the Author

 Foreword by Jamie Campbell Naidoo

 Get ready to break out of your storytime routine by encouraging children’s natural instincts to move, sing, and play!
 Unlike traditional storytimes, where children are expected to sit quietly and just watch, music and movement storytimes encourage children to learn by getting inside stories while interacting with others.
 Research shows that this kind of play stimulates the senses, provides connections to all four lobes of the brain, touches on a variety of intelligences, and heightens social and emotional awareness—all while extending the early literacy practices of Every Child Ready to Read® and preparing children for school.
 And because there are no crafts to cut out, no snacks to pack, no scripts to memorize, and no story kits to make, it’s one of the simplest, most cost-effective storytime models to implement.
 Jewell’s complete guide shows the way, offering